kittenbothk/kittenbothk-Eng/Kits/aiot/info/index.rst

-AIoT Starter Kit組裝資料
+AIoT Starter Kit Manual
 ==========================================

-這裡合集了AIoT Starter Kit的模型組裝資料。
+Here are the manuals for AIoT educational kit.

 .. toctree::
     :maxdepth: 2